eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 t_r = e^{w_{10}(1-R)} - 1
 $$

-If $R=1$ (100% recall) then $t_3=0$.
+If $R=1$ (100% recall) then $t_r=0$.
 So $\alpha$ as a whole is $1$, i.e. stability does not change.
 The lower $R$ is, the higher $\alpha$ will be.
 So the optimal time to review some material is when you have almost forgotten it.
 Which is somewhat counterintuitive, but it makes sense: the more you remember something, the fewer the gains from reviewing, dually, the more you have forgotten it, the more room there is to improve.

 $h$ is the hard penalty:

 $$
-h(G) = \begin{cases}
+h = \begin{cases}
   w_{15} & G = 2 \\
   1      & \text{otherwise}
 \end{cases}